clairechen228/GameSolvers/README.md

 ## Classic Search: 8-Puzzle
 The 8-Puzzle is a type of sliding tile puzzle consisting of a 3x3 grid of numbered tiles, with one tile (#9) missing.
 The object of the puzzle is to get the tiles in a particular order, subject to the constraints of physically sliding one tile at a time into the open space.

-The program takes one command-line argument: the initial state The following state is our goal
+This program takes one command-line argument, the initial state, and returns the solution and time taken for each algorithm.
+The goal is to get the tiles in the following order

 | 1 | 2 | 3 |
 | - | - | - |
 | 8 | . | 4 |
 | 7 | 6 | 5 |

+**Algorithms:**
 - Uninformed Search: Depth-First Search, Depth-Limited Search, Iterative Deepening
 - Informed Search: Heuristics, A* Search

-The program returns the solution and time taken for each algorithm.
+**Results**

 ## Classic Search: 8-Queens Problem
 This is the problem of placing eight chess queens on an 8×8 chessboard so that no two queens threaten each other; thus, a solution requires that no two queens share the same row, column, or diagonal.

+This program generates a large number of random initial states and runs each of the algorithms on those states.
+It takes one integer input as the number of random intial states, and returns the average number of steps overall for each of the algorithms to find a solution.

+**Algorithms:**
 - Hill climbing with steepest-ascent
 - First-choice hill climbing
 - Simulated annealing

-Generate a large number of random initial states and run each of the algorithms on those states.
-Calculate the average number of steps overall for each of the algorithms to find a solution.

-Testing:
+**Results**

-`python 8-Queens.py 2000`
+`8-Queens.py 2000`

-input: 2000 => generate 2000 random initial states)

 > The average number of steps:
+>

-> Hill climbing with steepest-ascent(step/percent of sucess): 3.9764309764309766 / 14.85
+> Hill climbing with steepest-ascent(step/percent of sucess): 3.98 / 14.85
+>

-> First-choice hill climbing(step/percent of sucess): 41.23354321694333 / 87.35000000000001
+> First-choice hill climbing(step/percent of sucess): 41.23 / 87.35
+>
 > Simulated annealing(step/percent of sucess): 93.0 / 8.15

 ## Adversarial Search: Othello
 Othello, also known by its non-trademark name reversi, is a strategy game for two players.

+**Algorithms:**
-- Create a **MinimaxPlayer** class that implements the minimax search algorithm to decide its moves.
+- Create a MinimaxPlayer class that implements the **minimax search algorithm** to decide its moves.
-- Create an **AlphabetaPlayer** class that implements minimax search with alpha-beta pruning to decide its moves.
+- Create an AlphabetaPlayer class that implements **minimax search with alpha-beta pruning** to decide its moves.

-default parameters:
-number of games = 10
-depth limit = 5
+default parameters: number of games = 10, depth limit = 5

-Testing:
+**Results:**

 Minimax Agent: `python3 othello.py Minimax`